 What They Found

-They identified several immunomodulatory approaches and molecular targets to protect barrier function and limit infarct damage in ischemic stroke.
+They identified several immunomodulatory approaches and molecular targets to protect barrier function and limit infarct damage in ischaemic stroke.
 These include blocking inflammatory signaling with biologics, third generation epoxyeicosatrienoic acid analogs, and miRNA antagomirs, as well as enhancing beneficial pathways with miRNA mimetics or hyperbaric oxygenation.
 Nanoparticle technology was also highlighted for selective drug delivery, alongside the dual role of 20-HETE in stroke progression and cerebral blood flow regulation.

 Canadian Relevance